-Open enrollment season is when many Americans enroll in or change health care plans.
-But to many scammers, it is open season on consumers.
+Open enrollment season is when many Americans enroll in or change their health care plans.
+For scammers though, it may also be open season on consumers.

 Blue Cross Blue Shield is warning consumers about scammers who use spoofing techniques to make it appear that calls are coming from its national "Call Blue" customer-service number (888-630-2583).
-The toll-free number can only receive calls – BCBS does not call from that number, so consumers should know that if it appears as an incoming call in their caller ID, the call is spoofed, and likely fraudulent.
+The toll-free number can only receive calls, not initiate them.
+If a consumer's Caller ID displays the "Call Blue" number as an incoming call, it is spoofed and fraudulent.

 - Don't answer calls from numbers you don't recognize, even if the numbers in your caller ID appear to be local.